Ian McLauchlan: International career

-On the Lions tour to New Zealand in 1971 he played in all four tests after Irish prop Ray McLaughlin broke his thumb punching Alex Wyllie in the notorious Battle of Canterbury the week before the first test.
+On the Lions tour to New Zealand in 1971 he played in all four tests after Irish prop Ray McLoughlin broke his thumb punching Alex Wyllie in the notorious Battle of Canterbury the week before the first test.

 He played in eight tests for the British Lions on the 1971 tour to New Zealand and the 1974 tour to South Africa, only once finishing on the losing side.

 Administrative career

 McLauchlan became the 122nd President of the Scottish Rugby Union.
 He served two years from 2010 to 2012.

+Personal life and death

+McLauchlan was born on 14 April 1942.
+He died on 20 June 2025, at the age of 83.